-The activity data for military, railways, international sea transport and fishery consists of fuel consumption information from DEA (2019b).
+The activity data for military, railways and international sea transport consists of fuel consumption information from DEA (2021a).

 For international sea transport, the basis is in principle fuel sold in Danish ports for vessels with a foreign destination (i.e. outside the Kingdom of Denmark), as prescribed by the IPCC guidelines.
 However, it must be noted that fuel sold for sailing activities between Denmark and Greenland/Faroe Islands are reported as international in the DEA energy statistics.
-Hence, for inventory purposes in order to follow the IPCC guidelines, the bottom-up fuel estimates for the ferry routes Esbjerg/Hanstholm/Hirtshals-Torshavn, and fuel buy reports from Royal Arctic Line is transferred from international sea transport to national sea transport in fuel sales, prior to inventory fuel input.
+Hence, for inventory purposes in order to follow the IPCC guidelines, the fuel estimated for the ferry routes Esbjerg/Hanstholm/Hirtshals-Torshavn, and fuel bought by Royal Arctic Line is transferred from international sea transport to national sea transport in fuel sales, prior to inventory fuel input.